i-MSCP/plugins/incubator/InstantSSH/update_errata.md

 #### Reseller permissions

-The resellers's permissions are automatically created using a predefined set of permissions.
-Once the plugin update is done, don't forget to edit the SSH permissions of your resellers if you want restrict them (eg. Force usage of jailed shell, forbid the edition of authentication options).
+The SSH permissions for resellers which have customers with existent SSH permissions are automatically created using a predefined set of permissions.
+After the plugin update, you should review those permissions if you want restrict the resellers (eg. to force usage of jailed shells, forbid the edition of authentication options).